AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 Understanding token lifetimes helps you implement appropriate caching, refresh, and error handling strategies in your integration.

+**⚠️ CRITICAL TOKEN TIMING INFORMATION:**
+- **Authentication flows remain valid for 7 days** - you MUST persist state parameters
+- **ScotAccount session timeout is 4 hours**
+- **Access tokens expire after 15 minutes**
+- **Access and refresh tokens are valid for 15 minutes only**

-**Authorization Code**: Authorization codes are single-use tokens with a 10-minute lifetime that must be exchanged for usable tokens immediately after being received.
-These codes cannot be stored or reused and should be processed as soon as they're received from the authorization callback.
+**Authorisation Code**: Authorisation codes are single-use tokens that must be exchanged for usable tokens immediately after being received.
+These codes cannot be stored or reused and should be processed as soon as they're received from the authorisation callback.
+The exact lifetime of authorization codes is not specified in the documentation but they are short-lived by design.

 **Access Token**: Access tokens have a 15-minute lifetime and are used for making API requests to ScotAccount's attribute service.
 These tokens are scoped to specific attributes and cannot be used beyond their intended scope or lifetime.